COVID Cases Stay Steady, CDC Guidelines Updated

 The CDC also now emphasizes that physical distance is just one component of how to protect yourself and others.

 “It is important to consider the risk in a particular setting, including local COVID-19 Community Levels and the important role of ventilation, when assessing the need to maintain physical distance,” states the CDC.
+For more information on how ventilation systems contribute to a safer environment, visit the link to know more about this.

 As of Aug.
 11, Maui County’s community level was classified as “high.”
 COVID community levels can help individuals and communities decide which prevention actions to take based on data of recent cases and hospitalizations.
 Using this data, communities are classified as low, medium or high.